-Random Staff Interviews - Twelve staff were selected at random from shift rosters for interviews.
+Random Staff Interviews - Twelve staff were selected at random from shift rosters for interviews from all three shifts.
 All staff said they felt like the inmates could shower and use toilet facilities with enough privacy that staff could not see their genitals or buttocks.
-All staff were aware of the requirement for opposite gender announcements.
-All staff said they hear opposite gender staff make announcements when entering housing units or announcements are made for them.
+Some said they may see an inmate on the toilet in their cell briefly but it is incidental to cell checks during security rounds.
+All staff were aware of the requirement for opposite gender staff to make announcements when entering housing units.
+Male staff said they hear the announcements or make them on the speaker system when a female staff enters the housing unit.